 Software Development Kit

-The Adaptive Optics Kit includes a Software Development Kit (SDK) in the form of a flexible, cross-platform-compatible Dynamic Link Library (DLL) ideal for user-authored applications.
-The kit additionally includes full-featured Windows application software with easy-to-use Graphical User Interface (GUI) for full system control right out of the box.
-The SDK is designed to be a conduit for easy integration of AO instrumentation, control, and arithmetic functions into a user system.
-The application software provides immediate interaction with the AO Kit Deformable Mirror and Shack-Hartmann Wavefront Sensor.
-This software is ideal for research, development, and educational applications.
-Additionally, the demo software provides pop-up tooltips containing detailed information pertaining to specific function calls dispatched by the associated GUI control.
+The Adaptive Optics Kit includes a Software Development Kit (SDK) in the form of a flexible, cross-platform-compatible Dynamic Link Library (DLL) as well as full-featured Windows application software with an easy-to-use Graphical User Interface (GUI) for full system control right out of the box.
+The SDK is designed to be a conduit for easy integration of AO instrumentation, control, and arithmetic functions into a user system, making it ideal for research, development, and education applications.
+The application software provides immediate interaction with the AO Kit Deformable Mirror and Shack-Hartmann Wavefront Sensor and provides pop-up tooltips containing detailed information pertaining to specific function calls dispatched by the associated GUI control.

 SDK Memory Management

 Figure 1.
-Schematic showing the major components included with the AOK1-UM01, AOK1-UP01, AOK2-UM01, and AOK2-UP01 Adaptive Optics Kits.
+Schematic showing the major components included with the Adaptive Optics Kits.
 L, M, DM, BS, and BD refer to lens, mirror, deformable mirror, beamsplitter, and beam dump, respectively.
-The "X" marks the position of the CB1 U-bench, which is also the location of an image plane in the setup; thus, if desired, a user-supplied sample can be inserted at this location.
+The "X" marks the position of the cage system U-bench, which is also the location of an image plane in the setup; thus, if desired, a user-supplied sample can be inserted at this location.

-If you are not familiar with Thorlabs' 30 mm cage assemblies, they consist of cage-compatible components that are interconnected with cage rods.
-Each cage component features four tapped holes with center-to-center spacings of 30 mm, and they are joined together into a cage system using Ø6 mm rigid steel cage rods of varying lengths.
-For this setup, cage rods with lengths of 1", 1.5", 3", and 6" were used.
-The reason for building a cage system is to ensure that the optical components housed inside the cage system have a common optical axis.
+If you are not familiar with Thorlabs' 30 mm cage assemblies, they consist of cage-compatible components that are interconnected with Ø6 mm cage rods.
+This design ensures that the optical components housed inside the cage system have a common optical axis.

 Click to Enlarge